Hans Holbein the Younger: England, 1532–1540

-No certain portraits survive of Anne Boleyn by Holbein, perhaps because her memory was purged following her execution for treason, incest, and adultery in 1536.
+No certain painted portraits survive of Anne Boleyn by Holbein, perhaps because her memory was purged following her execution for treason, incest, and adultery in 1536, although there is a drawing, as made from life by Holbein preparatory to painting a portrait.
 It is clear, however, that Holbein worked directly for Anne and her circle.
 He designed a cup engraved with her device of a falcon standing on roses, as well as jewellery and books connected to her.
 He also sketched several women attached to her entourage, including her sister-in-law Jane Parker.
 At the same time, Holbein worked for Thomas Cromwell as he masterminded Henry VIII's reformation.
 Cromwell commissioned Holbein to produce reformist and royalist images, including anti-clerical woodcuts and the title page to Myles Coverdale's English translation of the Bible.
 Henry VIII had embarked on a grandiose programme of artistic patronage.
-His efforts to glorify his new status as Supreme Head of the Church culminated in the building of Nonsuch Palace, which started in 1538.
+His efforts to glorify his new status as Supreme Head of the Church of England culminated in the building of Nonsuch Palace, which started in 1538.

 By 1536, Holbein was employed as the King's Painter on an annual salary of 30 pounds—though he was never the highest-paid artist on the royal payroll.
-Royal "pictor maker" Lucas Horenbout earned more, and other continental artists also worked for the king.
+Royal "pictor maker" Lucas Horenbout earned more, and other continental artists also worked for the King.
 In 1537, Holbein painted his most famous image: Henry VIII standing in a heroic pose with his feet planted apart.
-The left section has survived of Holbein's cartoon for a life-sized wall painting at Whitehall Palace showing the king in this pose with his father behind him.
-The mural also depicted Jane Seymour and Elizabeth of York, but it was destroyed by fire in 1698.
-It is known from engravings and from a 1667 copy by Remigius van Leemput.
+The left section has survived of Holbein's cartoon for a life-sized wall painting at Whitehall Palace showing the King in this pose with his father behind him.
+The mural also depicted Jane Seymour and Elizabeth of York.
+It was destroyed by fire in 1698, but is known from engravings and from a 1667 copy by Remigius van Leemput.
 An earlier half-length portrait shows Henry in a similar pose, but all the full-length portraits of him are copies based on the Whitehall pattern.
 The figure of Jane Seymour in the mural is related to Holbein's sketch and painting of her.

-Jane died in October 1537, shortly after bearing Henry's only legitimate son Edward VI, and Holbein painted a portrait of the infant prince about two years later, clutching a sceptre-like gold rattle.
-Holbein's final portrait of Henry dates from 1543 and was perhaps completed by others, depicting the king with a group of barber surgeons.
+Jane died in October 1537, shortly after bearing Henry's only legitimate son Edward VI.
+Holbein painted a portrait of the infant prince about two years later, clutching a sceptre-like gold rattle.
+Holbein's final portrait of Henry dates from 1543 and was perhaps completed by others, depicting the King with a group of barber surgeons.